maxb-odessa/x52mfd/README.md

 ### Addition:

 There are two 'buttons' which could be send to a proggie: 'CONNECTED' and 'DICONNECTED' indicating current joystick connection status.
-During diconnection no buttons will be sent and no led or mfd actions will be processed.
+During disconnection no buttons will be sent and no led or mfd actions will be processed.